Written byAmanda Wong

 There are some essential preparations you should make so that you can successfully dual boot Mac from two versions of macOS.

-Free up space on Mac.
+1. Free up space on Mac.
 Installing a second macOS will occupy gigabytes of storage space.
 Therefore, you need to make more space on your hard drive for the new macOS.
-You can delete unwanted files, uninstall unused applications, clear cache, and cookies, move large files to an external hard drive, etc. Try iBoysoft Magic Menu to uninstall apps with ease and iBoysoft DiskGeeker to clean junk files.
+You can delete unwanted files, uninstall unused applications, move large files to an external hard drive, etc. Try iBoysoft Magic Menu to uninstall apps with Transfer files to the external hard drive.

 Add a new volume for the second macOS

 You need to create a new volume to install the second macOS.
 And there are two scenarios.
 Suppose you are running macOS High Sierra and later versions of macOS, which use APFS.
 In that case, you can straightforwardly add an APFS volume with the current volumes and data remaining unaffected thanks to the Space Sharing feature of APFS.

 On Mac running older macOS or even Mac OS X, you have to create a new partition to install a second macOS.
 But it will wipe all the contents on your drive, therefore, backup your Mac before you partition the drive.